CHPW Virtual Care lets you talk with a licensed doctor 24 hours a day, 7 days a week… even when your clinic or regular doctor’s office is closed.

 - Upset stomach

-Virtual Care doctors can prescribe medications if they think it’s necessary.
-If your plan has a prescription drug benefit, check plan details to see your level of coverage and any copays.
-Prescriptions are sent electronically or by phone to the pharmacy of your choice.
-The medicines can be also be delivered to you by mail if the pharmacy provides mail-order service for CHPW Medicare Advantage members.
+Prescriptions: CHPW Virtual Care doctors can prescribe medications if necessary.
+Prescriptions are sent electronically or by phone to the network pharmacy of your choice, and you can use delivery by mail if your pharmacy provides mail-order service for CHPW members.

-Getting the most out of your CHPW Virtual Care
+Getting the most out of your Virtual Care visit

-CHPW Virtual Care is making it possible for doctors to provide important care outside the four walls of the doctor’s office.
+Virtual care is making it possible for doctors to provide important care outside the four walls of the doctor’s office.

-Here are five tips for making your virtual care visit a good one:Talk to your provider about virtual care.
+Here are five tips for making your telemedicine visit a good one:Talk to your provider about virtual care.

 Connect with your doctor or provider to find out if they offer virtual care visits, and the hours offered.
 Many Community Health Centers, primary care doctors, specialists, and behavioral health providers in Washington offer virtual care.